calumyan/street-foody/README.md

 3. Allows street vendors access to online advertising by submitting forms through a url to a google form (in the future there will be a “real” server based form to fill out)

+## For Users

+## For Developers

+### Admin tools

+To have an in depth look at our database, try

+### Running

+### Build

+To build our app (especially if you run into issues and want to see what error occurs), run <code> dotnet build </code>

+### Testing

+To test our  , .

+### Deploying

+To deploy, ..

+## References

+Our references mostly come from Microsoft documentation for asp.net core and asp.net mvc https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0.
+We also referenced https://medium.com/@agavatar/webapi-with-net-core-and-postgres-in-visual-studio-code-8b3587d12823 for setting up postgresql database